alexkurowski/solo-toolkit/README.md

 Additionally you may add any number of your own random tables to roll on, by creating notes inside a special folder in your vault (folder "Tables" by default).

+### Inline dynamic counters

+Code blocks with a single number in it (e.g. `` `5` ``) will be rendered with - and + buttons for quick adjustment.

+Note that this feature is disabled by default and can be enabled in plugin settings.

+### Inline progress trackers

+Similar to counters, code blocks with two numbers separated by a slash (e.g. `` `1/5` ``) will be rendered as a set of checkable boxes.
+For PbtA-style clocks and general progress tracking.

+Note that this feature is disabled by default and can be enabled in plugin settings.

 ## Installation

 ### From GitHub Release